seL4/docs/projects/sel4/frequently-asked-questions.md

 Some of these previous verifications were impressive achievements that laid much of the groundwork without which the seL4 proofs would not have been achieved.
-It is only in the last 5-10 years that code verification and theorem proving technology has advanced enough to make large code-level proofs feasible.
+It is only since around (very roughly) the year 2005 that code verification and theorem proving technology has advanced enough to make large code-level proofs feasible.

 ### When and how often does seL4 get updated and re-proved?